cnzhikai/cnzhikai.github.io_251227/index.md

 ## Research Interests

 - **Lab-on-CMOS and Micro-Robotics**
-Designing integrated platforms that combine CMOS circuits with micro-robotic actuation and sensing to enable advanced manipulation and analysis of biological systems.

-- **CMOS IC Design, MEMS Integration, and Micro-/Nano-Fabrication** Innovating across the device and fabrication stack—from custom CMOS circuit design to monolithic and heterogeneous MEMS integration—toward fully integrated microsystems.
+- **CMOS IC Design, MEMS Integration, and Micro-/Nano-Fabrication**
 - **Intelligent Biomedical Microsystems**
-Applying machine learning to enhance the functionality, adaptability, and decision-making of CMOS-based biomedical devices for precision diagnostics and real-time control.

 ## News
 <ul id="news-list">